Crypto2099/cardano/sendMyVote.md

 As mentioned previously, you will now need to send a small amount of Ada to this address in order to pay the transaction fees for submitting your vote.

 You can use the `cardano-cli` to send funds from another command line wallet or you can send funds from Daedalus or Yoroi.
+(Creating a simple transaction official documentation: https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/simple_transaction.html)

 Once you have sent funds, you can use `cardano-cli` to check the balance of your voting wallet to ensure you're ready to proceed